 How and where can I earn my qualification to become a personal trainer?

 The qualifications you need to become a personal trainer can be gained via a course at a college, through an apprenticeship or through a gym chain.

-Gyms such as PureGym and training providers such as Origym, HFE and Future Fit offer accredited courses for you to gain your qualifications and get started.
+Gyms such as PureGym and training providers such as Origym, HFE (external link) and Future Fit offer accredited courses for you to gain your qualifications and get started.

 Some providers also offer amalgamated courses resulting in the level 2 gym instructor and level 3 personal training qualifications once completed.

 Blended learning is also available, so how you do your training to become a personal trainer is up to you – whether that’s an online course, fully in-person, or a mixture.